-How to make an Oreo Cheesecake
+How To Make Oreo Cheesecake

-1. Set oven to 350F.
-Add the Oreos into a food processor and pulse until you have mostly fine crumbs.
-Drizzle in the melted butter while pulsing then remove the blade and use a spatula to mix in any butter on the bottom.
-If you’re doing this by hand just crush the Oreos in a plastic bag and mix with melted butter in a bowl.
+1. Set oven to 350º F. Add the Oreos to a food processor and pulse until you have mostly fine crumbs.
+Drizzle in the melted butter while pulsing, then remove the blade and use a spatula to mix in any butter settled at the bottom.
+If you’re doing this by hand, place the Oreos in a sealed plastic bag and crush them using a rolling pin.
+Then, mix with melted butter in a bowl.

-5. Once the batter is smooth and without lumps like to see in the photo above it’s time to scrape the bowl down!
+5. Once the batter is smooth and without lumps like you see in the photo above it’s time to scrape the bowl down!
 This is an important step because a uniform consistency will help your cheesecake bake properly.

-6. Beat in the sour cream and scrape the bowl down then beat once more until smooth.
+6. Beat in the sour cream and scrape the bowl down again, then beat once more until smooth.

 7. Add the eggs and yolk one at a time while the mixer is running on a medium speed then pour in the vanilla extract.
 Beat until smooth.
 Vanilla is optional here, if you love the flavor add it in but you can totally skip is as the Oreos have a big note of chocolate, which may mask the vanilla.